ErickOliveiraT/PassBank-4.0/readme.md

 - **Password Generator**: PassBank includes a built-in password generator that can create strong and unique passwords.
 - **Cross-Platform Compatibility**: PassBank is compatible with Windows, macOS, and Linux operating systems.
 - **Import/Export Functionality**: Users can import existing password data or export their stored passwords for backup purposes.
-- **Auto-Locking**: PassBank automatically locks after a period of inactivity to prevent unauthorized access.

 ## Installation